By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 733|Pages: 2|4 min read

-The Army Doctrine Publication (ADP) 6-22 gives the following definition for leader “an Army leader is anyone who by virtue of assumed role or assigned responsibility inspires and influences people by providing purpose, direction, and motivation to accomplish the mission and improve the organization.”
-In addition to this definition, a leader, a good leader, must have an understanding of his or her responsibilities, and be aware that his or her decisions have consequences; in this environment, the consequences can sometime be fatal.
+Based on the above definition, as part of being Army professionals, we are in constant search for growth and development.
+The Army Profession is rooted in developing outstanding Soldiers who will ultimately become exemplary leaders, who will in turn pay it forward and multiply the forces.
+As the Army Doctrine Publication (ADP) 6-22 states, “an Army leader is anyone who by virtue of assumed role or assigned responsibility inspires and influences people by providing purpose, direction, and motivation to accomplish the mission and improve the organization” (U.S. Department of the Army, 2019, p.
+1).
+In addition to this definition, a leader, a good leader, must have a comprehensive understanding of his or her responsibilities and be aware that his or her decisions have consequences; in this environment, the consequences can sometimes be fatal.
 Leaders should not take this level of responsibility lightly.
 It is paramount that leaders take their position and its impact seriously.
 Through the ADP 6-22 definition, we know that the Army recognizes innate leadership but also makes conscious decisions to assign Soldiers to leadership positions.
-Whether the leadership position is assumed or assigned, the definition is clear, a leader “influences, provides purpose, direction and motivation”.
+Whether the leadership position is assumed or assigned, the definition is clear: a leader “influences, provides purpose, direction, and motivation” (U.S. Department of the Army, 2019, p.
+1).

 Influence is the skill of convincing and pursuing people to do something.
 It is not enough to have the authority to order someone to take action.
 Influencing is inspiring people through words and leading by example to do what is necessary.
-We often used the phrase “being part of something bigger than myself”.
+We often use the phrase “being part of something bigger than myself.”
 A leader conveys a clear purpose, a strong and valid reason to develop a desire to achieve a goal or outcome.
-A leader that successfully conveys a purpose allows his or her followers to embrace the feeling of ownership and responsibility; a feeling of being part of something bigger than they are.
+A leader that successfully conveys a purpose allows his or her followers to embrace the feeling of ownership and responsibility; a feeling of being part of something greater than they are.
 A leader provides clear directions for his or her team to successfully accomplish a task.
 In order to give direction successfully, a leader needs to be able to communicate effectively with his or her subordinates.
-Part of giving clear directions is having a clear idea of the priorities, delegating accordingly, making sure subordinates fully understand their task and supervise those tasks.
+Part of giving clear directions is having a clear idea of the priorities, delegating accordingly, making sure subordinates fully understand their task, and supervising those tasks.
 Direction is not only the action of telling people what to do, but the ability to see it through.
-Motivation: is the will and initiative to do what is needed to accomplish a mission.
+Motivation is the will and initiative to do what is needed to accomplish a mission.
 While motivation normally comes from within, a good leader needs to understand where his or her team is coming from and find ways to connect with them in order to inspire them to accomplish the goal.
 A leader can motivate their followers through example.
-A group that sees their leader pushing through the same hardships, challenges, and struggles as they are, can reach within and find the same will to push through.
+A group that sees their leader pushing through the same hardships, challenges, and struggles as they are can reach within and find the same will to push through.

 Browse our vast selection of original essay samples, each expertly formatted and styled